 8. Explore exciting imagery options.

-Bold imagery doesn’t only come from photos – you can also use graphics, illustrations, renderings, or other forms of art to feature your imagery.
+Bold imagery doesn’t only come from photos - you can also use graphics, illustrations, renderings or other forms of art to feature your imagery.
 If you’re an artist, showcase a work of your own.
 Or find artwork that resonates with your brand or messaging.
 Our stock photo library offers lots of alternative mediums in addition to photography that you can feature in your design.
 As always, achieve a cohesive design by corresponding your imagery to match other elements such as the text or icons.

-9. Create a branded banner with your logo, slogan, or motto.
+9. Create a branded banner with your logo, slogan or motto.

 10. Introduce yourself to your audience with a self-portrait.

-11. Use attention-grabbing colors.
+11. Use attention-grabbing colours.

-12. Play with contrasting colors.
+12. Play with contrasting colours.

 13. Feature icons as imagery.

 Icons are an excellent design tool.
 Icons can save time in the design process instead of making your own imagery and illustrations.
 Icons also allow for consistency, as often styles of icons match with each other and you can customise the colours to your specific needs.
 You can enlarge icons to make them background images or use them as social icons or wayfinding symbols.
 This particular banner does a great job of identifying a show hall and also providing clear, artistic directions for guests.

 Make a statement with a unique font choice that matches your banner’s personality.
 If you’re making a professional banner, you might want a more traditional or modern font.
 But if you’re making a banner for something fun and creative, explore all the possibilities.
 We love this font choice seen here as it feels like it was fashioned out of neon lighting itself - a fitting choice for the overall aesthetic.
 Choose a bold font and use it for your header, experimenting with colour and placement until you find the perfect fit.